Kyiv National University of Technologies and Design: History

 At the time of opening, the institute included 3 faculties: chemical-technological, mechanical-technological, engineering-economic.
 In 1930, enrollment for 1 course was announced.
-The second, third and fourth courses were staffed by students from the Kyiv, Kharkov and Odessa polytechnic institutes.
+The second, third and fourth courses were staffed by students from the Kyiv, Kharkiv and Odesa polytechnic institutes.

 In the 1930-1931 academic year, 32 teachers worked at the institute.

 The first graduation of specialists took place in 1932.
 During the first 5 years (1931-1935) the Institute trained 102 engineers.
 The annual graduation in 1936 and 1937 amounted to 110 specialists.

 Since 1937, the university (then the institute) has been located on Nemirovich-Danchenko Street 2 (at that time Klovskaya Street, 16), where before the revolution there were barracks of the Mirgorodsky Cavalry Regiment.
 The building on Bolshaya Zhitomirskaya Street was transferred to a hostel.